Togo Palazzi: Playing and coaching career

+Palazzi was named by his father after Japanese admiral Tōgō Heihachirō.
 A 6'4" forward/guard born and raised in Union City, New Jersey, Palazzi played at Union Hill High School, where he was recognized as one of the top prep basketball players nationwide.
 He played at the College of the Holy Cross in the 1950s and was captain of the Crusaders team that won the 1954 NIT Championship and was named MVP of the tournament.

 Palazzi was selected by the Boston Celtics with the fifth pick of the 1954 NBA draft.
 He played six seasons in the NBA as a member of the Celtics and Syracuse Nationals and averaged 7.4 points per game in his career.

 Palazzi played for the Scranton Miners in the Eastern Professional Basketball League (EPBL) from 1960 to 1962.
 He was selected to the All-EPBL Second Team in 1961.
 Palazzi served as head coach of the Miners during the 1960–61 season and accumulated an 11–7 record.

+In January 1960, Palazzi took over as interim basketball coach at Babson College after head coach and athletic director Tom Smith was seriously injured in an automobile accident.
+The Beavers went 10–8 under Palazzi.

 Palazzi coached the Holy Cross women's team from 1980 to 1985, going 103–28 as coach; he coached them to an NCAA Women's Division I Basketball Tournament appearance in his final year, the first ever appearance by the women's team.